 Manganese is one of the least studied micronutrients when it comes to pregnancy.
-Although you are unlikely to be deficient, it is still important to consume the recommended amount as both deficiency and excessive consumption can lead to negative outcomes (8).
+Although you are unlikely to be deficient, it is still important to consume the recommended amount.
+Both deficiency and excessive consumption of manganese can lead to negative outcomes (8).

 Eggplants are a versatile ingredient.
-While opting for “low-calorie” food finds is generally not recommended during pregnancy, if you find yourself in a situation where you are gaining too much weight too quickly, this is a great addition to any meal.
+While focusing exclusively on “low-calorie” food finds is generally not recommended during pregnancy, if you find yourself in a situation where you are gaining too much weight too quickly, this is a great addition to any meal.
 Mainly because they are high in fiber and other nutrients that are needed during pregnancy.

-Here are some recipe and meal ideas to incorporate eggplant into your meals:
+Here are some eggplant recipe and meal ideas to incorporate eggplant into your meals:

 - Eggplant parmesan